shivannis/xandr-docs-public/xandr-docs/articles/curate/ad-viewability-description-of-methodology-dom.md

 #### Required information

-The Xandr script monitors the following events and browser statuses to assess whether an ad is viewable or not:
+The Microsoft Advertising script monitors the following events and browser statuses to assess whether an ad is viewable or not:

 - Window focus / non-focus
 - Tab switches